04 Mar Tweet Your Way to the Boardroom: Simple Hacks for Personal Branding on Twitter

 When you have fine-tuned your gig to highlight your vision and interests, the next step is to find your rhythm.

-Decide the tone and voice of your tweet and when/how often you want to communicate with your followers.
+Decide your tweet’s tone and voice and when/how often you want to communicate with your followers.

 Gather Content defines the two concepts as follows: